2018-2019 Undergraduate & Graduate Catalog

 Seidman Graduate Student Advisory Board

 The Graduate Student Advisory Board consists of at least eight graduate business students.
 New members are elected by the current board each year.
 The purpose of the board is to support the mission and vision of the Seidman College.
-The board also promotes a closer relationship and enhances communications between students and the faculty, staff, and administration.
+The board also promotes a closer relationship and enhances communication between students, faculty and staff members, and administration.
 Members serve as ambassadors for the Seidman graduate programs and provide input to the dean and the director of the graduate business programs.

 Supply Chain Management Advisory Board